GoogleCloudPlatform/istio-samples/internal-load-balancer/README.md

 kubectl apply -f ../sample-apps/helloserver/loadgen/loadgen.yaml
 ```

-## 4 - Open Kiali in a browser
+## 4 - Open the Kiali Dashboard

+[Kiali](https://www.kiali.io/) is a web-based Istio dashboard for observing your Istio mesh topology.
+We installed Kiali already, with the rest of the Istio control plane.

+1. **Port-forward Kiali to your local machine**

 ```
 kubectl -n istio-system port-forward $(kubectl -n istio-system get pod -l app=kiali -o jsonpath='{.items[0].metadata.name}') 20001:20001
 ```

+1. **Open the Kiali dashboard in a browser**

-Log in as `admin/admin`.
+Navigate to http://localhost:20001/kiali.
+Then, log in as `admin/admin`.

-View the Service graph for the Default namespace:
+Then, navigate in the left sidebar to `Graph`, to view the Service Graph for the default namespace.

 ![service-graph](screenshots/default-svc-graph.png)

+## 5- Modify the ILB Gateway's Ports

 Now imagine that we want to reach HelloService from a workload not in the mesh, and from outside of GKE.